Summer Camps FAQ

 It is important to us that our campers learn about developing group rides which are inclusive and enjoyable to all riders - meaning that we don't have to go super fast, or super far, to have a fun time.

 Our team is excellent at gauging our campers abilities and supporting the diverse array of riders we attract.
-The five different age groups at camp have been structured to better enable appropriate rides, activities, and skill development.

 What are the scholarship qualifications?